icarusfactor/opensim-install/README.md

   ForwardOfflineGroupMessages = true
 ```

 Changes in the [RemoteAdmin] section.
-This will be needed for our custom web interface to manage the grids configuration files from it and even restart the service.
+This will be needed for our custom web interface to manage the grids configuration files by using XML-RPC.
 ```
  enabled = true
  port = 0